Brazil surpasses 592,000 deaths by Covid; moving average returns to indicate high after 3 months | Coronavirus

 The moving average of cases had been in a sequence of fall for 18 days in a row until last week, approaching 15 thousand diagnoses daily, but jumped to above 30 thousand due to the insertion of tens of thousands of repressed cases after an adjustment in the system that concentrates these data.
 Over three days last week, RJ and SP together included more than 150,000 case records because of this problem, which resulted in this jump in the average.

-Other states also reported a smaller impact of this adjustment in the last week.
-On Wednesday, SC reported that the little more than 15 thousand cases registered on the day were notified by the municipalities since the beginning of the pandemic, but only now began to be counted in the national system.
+Other states also reported a smaller-scale impact of this adjustment in the last week, up or down.
+On Wednesday, SC reported that the little more than 15,000 cases registered that day are old cases notified by the municipalities since the beginning of the pandemic, but that have only now started to be counted in the national system.

-After last week’s cases, the Ministry of Health said on Monday, in a note, that “it has been making improvements to the e-SUS Notifica system to better meet surveillance actions.”
+After last week’s reports, the Ministry of Health reported on Monday (20), by note, that “it has been making improvements to the e-SUS Notifica system to better meet surveillance actions.”
 He also said that he is available to provide support to managers, but that so far “he has not been contacted by any state reporting problems”.
 The adjustments didn’t hurt the death count.

 At its worst, the curve of the national moving average reached the mark of 77,295 new daily cases, on June 23 this year.